vanhoangkha/Networking-fundamentals/Day08_IPv4_Addressing_Part2.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bdc1152e-1946-4ddb-ae72-1e23b9c9defa)

-'show interfaces <Giao diện name>'
+'show interfaces <Interface name>'

-- Shows Layer 1 and Layer 2 information about the Giao diện and some Layer 3.
+- Shows Layer 1 and Layer 2 information about the Interface and some Layer 3.
 - Shows Địa chỉ MAC (or BIA address)
 - Địa chỉ IP
 - ... and so much more